Best online casinos in Canada

 On the other hand, a large number of online operators are based outside of Canada, in jurisdictions where online gambling is legal.
 Therefore it can be argued that those companies are not in breach of Canadian law.
 This is particularly interesting when it comes to casinos licensed in Kahnawake, but more on that later.

 In essence, Canada does not allow online casinos to operate from within its borders but does not stop its citizens from accessing online casino products that are offered by operators based overseas.
+Players can look forward to Canada-specific bonuses.
+A good example is the welcome deal at Casumo, which rewards with 20 spins on Jammin Jar on registration and a 100% deposit match up to $500 on first deposit.

 Online casino licensing